Scope

 Pharmacy Medicines (P)

-Over-labelling of P medicines
+Labelling of P medicines

-However the PGD Advisory Service Reference Group have advised that it is good practice to add a label stating the individual’s name, date supplied and address of the supplying clinic.
+However, the SPS PGD Advisory Service Reference Group have advised that it is good practice to add a label stating the individual’s name, date supplied and address of the supplying clinic.
 Staff need to do this at the time of making the supply and in such a way that they do not obscure the manufacturer’s dosage information on the pack.

 Pre-printed dosage instructions on P medicine packaging